akveo/ngx-admin/DEV_DOCS.md

 - Try to use changeDetection: ChangeDetectionStrategy.OnPush
 - Never forget typedoc comments
 - Do tests
-- Create playground page per each new component
+- Create playground page per each new component/feature

 # NEW Feature checklist
 - lint checks are passing